kamranahmedse/kamranahmedse.github.io/blog/_posts/2015-01-01-github-took-me-back-in-time.md

 ![Found bug in Github's graph that shows streak](http://i.imgur.com/VnKQF9M.png)

-However, I reported the issue to github and it has been resolved by now.
+However, I have reported the issue to Github.